Get A Quote

 Conduit or No Conduit

 Romex can be installed indoors with no conduit in certain applications.
-However, it is often easier and more cost-effective to use MC cable in most situations where a conduit would be required.
-MC cable comes with built-in protection, so it can be run indoors without a conduit.
+However, using MC cable in most situations requiring a conduit is often easier and more cost-effective.
+MC cable has built-in protection, so it can be run indoors without a conduit.

 Indoors or Outdoors